frankframework/frank-manual/docs/source/gettingStarted/horizonTransactions.rst

 The value ``RequiresNew`` means that a new transaction is started for executing the ``<Pipeline>``.
 There are other possible values.
-The value ``Mandatory`` for example requires that a transaction is expected to exist when pipeline execution starts; the pipeline will fail otherwise.
+The value ``Mandatory`` for example requires that a transaction exists when pipeline execution starts; the pipeline will fail otherwise.
 This value is useful when you want to execute multiple adapters within a single transaction.
 See the Frank!Doc (section :ref:`horizonsMultipleFiles`) for details.